 Government maintains most social distancing measures under Prevention and Control of Disease Ordinance

-The spokesman noted that the Comirnaty and CoronaVac vaccines are highly effective in preventing severe cases and deaths from COVID-19.
-They can provide effective protection to those vaccinated in preventing serious complications and even deaths after infection.
-The Government continues to call on persons who are not yet vaccinated, especially senior citizens, chronic patients and other immunocompromised persons who face a much higher chance of death after COVID-19 infection, to get vaccinated as early as possible for better self-protection before the fifth wave strikes Hong Kong.
+The Comirnaty and CoronaVac vaccines are highly effective in preventing severe cases and death from COVID-19.
+They can provide effective protection to those vaccinated in preventing serious complications and even death after infection.
+The Government continues to call on persons who are not yet vaccinated, especially senior citizens, chronic patients and other immunocompromised persons who face a much higher chance of death after COVID-19 infection, to get vaccinated as early as possible for better self-protection and preparation of cross-boundary travel.

-According to the directions and specifications under the Prevention and Control of Disease (Requirements and Directions) (Business and Premises) Regulation (Cap.
-599F), the Prevention and Control of Disease (Prohibition on Group Gathering) Regulation (Cap.
+According to Cap.
+599F, the Prevention and Control of Disease (Prohibition on Group Gathering) Regulation (Cap.
 599G) and the Prevention and Control of Disease (Wearing of Mask) Regulation (Cap.
-599I), the details of the requirements and restrictions which will take effect from October 14 till October 27 (the specified period) are as follows (see Annex 1 for requirements and restrictions under Cap.
+599I), the details of the requirements and restrictions which will take effect from November 25 till December 8 (the specified period) are as follows (see Annex 1 for requirements and restrictions under Cap.
 599F):

 Bars and pubs